amckennafoster/nbidata/docs/curation/curation.md

 Choose two methods used to collect data in your study.
 If you used more than two methods add them as additional keywords in the free text box below.
 Methods are the ways data was acquired, not the way it was analyzed.

 #### Kingdom
 Choose the kingdom that the subject of your study is classified in.
 If your study focuses on subjects in more than one kingdom, add another kingdom as an additional keyword in the free text box below.
-This will be useful for users to find all NBI studies related to plants or animals or fungi.
+This will help users find all NBI studies related to plants or animals or fungi.

 #### Additional Keywords
 Examples of this could include ecosystem analysis, symbiotic relationships, diet analysis etc.  Include important words that a user might search for.
+Add any information here that did not fit in the above fields.

 #### License
 The recommended license is Creative Commons Attribution 4.0.
 This allows maximum reusability and requires users to cite this upload.
-For more information on the world of open data licenses see <a href="{{site.baseurl}}/reference/">the references section</a> of this site.
+For more information on the world of open data licenses see <a href="{{site.baseurl}}/reference/">the specifications and technical details section</a> of this site.

 #### Embargoes
 Enter the embargo information in this field.
 Note why the data is embargoed and what month and year it should be published.

-Researchers have the option to submit their data with their report to NBI under an agreed upon embargo restriction postponing publication to a future date.
-The benefit of embargoing is that NBI holds a copy of the data in case the researcher either loses the dataset or goes incommunicado.
-Additionally, timely submission of data means the NBI Wrangler can curate the dataset while the project is fresh on the mind.

-Here is an example:  A PhD student hopes to publish a paper based on their data as part of their dissertation.
-They think it will be 2.5 years before publication.
-The researcher agrees to submit data with their report but have it embargoed for 2.5 years.
-At the end of their grant year, NBI receives the report and dataset.
-The report is published immediately.
-The NBI Wrangler curates the dataset and puts it in a folder marked with the date of publication.
-In 2.5 years, NBI contacts the researcher to get final confirmation for data publication.
+Here is an example:

+> "Embargoed 3 years: publish in 2024.
+Researcher plans to do a follow up study and publish a paper."

 #### Related Identifiers
 The dataset or report may be related to a research output that is already published and has a DOI.
 Related identifiers may point to a research output within the NBI Digital Repository on Zenodo or may point to an external source.
 For example, a researcher conducts a pilot study on Nantucket and NBI publishes the dataset and report on the repository.
 These likely have no related identifiers.
 The following year, the researcher conducts follow up research and collects a much larger dataset, subsequently publishing the results in a peer reviewed journal.
 The researcher submits the dataset to NBI for publication.
 That dataset would have two related identifiers: one for the pilot study and one for the peer reviewed publication.